 Car accident victims may be able to file a claim and recover money through the insurance company.
 In situations where the insurance company does not cover your losses, it may be necessary to sue the at-fault party.

-An experienced car accident attorney with Phillips Law Group can investigate your case, offer legal advice, and help you pursue your best option to recover compensation.
+An experienced car accident attorney with Phillips Law Group can investigate your case, offer legal advice, and help you pursue your best option to recover compensation after a rear-end car accident in Phoenix, AZ.
 Schedule a free, no-obligation case review today.
-Call us 24/7 at 602-222-2222 or complete the free case evaluation form.

 Rear-end collisions are one of the most common types of car accidents that drivers get involved in.
 Typically, when two drivers are in a rear-end collision, the driver behind is the one responsible for the accident.